cloudflare/quiche/tools/http3_test/README.md

 * EXPECT_REQ_HEADERS - expected request header/value pairs in JSON format.
                        Currently used by `headers` test only.

+* EARLY_DATA       - boolean value ("true" or "false") that controls if the test client attempts to 0-rtt connection.
+                     Default value is false.

+* SESSION_FILE     - the file name used for storing QUIC session ticket.
+                     With EARLY_DATA, it can be used for the test client to attempt 0-rtt connection resumption.

 For example, to test a non-default server, use the HTTPBIN_ENDPOINT environment variable